The Red Detachment of Women (1961 film): Plot

-In September 1930, the Chinese Communist Party (CPC) set up a division in Hainan Island, which contained a company of female soldiers called the Red Detachment of Women.
-The CPC representative, Hong Changqing disguises as an oversea businessman to come across Nan Batian.
+In September 1930, the Chinese Communist Party (CCP) set up a division in Hainan Island, which contained a company of female soldiers called the Red Detachment of Women.
+The CCP representative, Hong Changqing disguises as an oversea businessman to come across Nan Batian.
 He claims that he is back from abroad with large fortunes.
 Attempting to expand his armed forces with Changqing's help, Nan Batian holds a feast for Changqing.
 During Changqing's visit to Batian, he takes notice of a maidservant of Batian who suffers from Batian's torture.
 He makes a simple excuse to take that maidservant with him in order to free her from the oppression.
 At the time of their parting, Changqing knows her name is Wu Qionghua and she intends to be a soldier to fight against the feudal landlord.
 Guiding by Hong Changqing, Qionghua makes her way to the encampment with another young woman, Fu Honglian, who refuses her life as a widow.
 They are welcomed by the Red Detachment of Women because of their poor backgrounds.

 In a following reconnaissance mission, Qionghua occasionally sees Nan Batian and she fires at him despite the military discipline.
 Batian is wounded while Qionghua's mission is failed.
 The company commander trained her in serious criticism and Hong Changqing reminds her of her position as a revolutionary fighter.
 Afterward in another mission, Hong Changqing and Wu Qionghua disguise as a businessman and his maidservant the same as before to enter Nan Batian's fort as spies.
 In the battle of Batian's fort, the Red Army successfully occupies the fort with help from inside and captures Nan Batian alive.
 However, the crafty Nan Batian escapes through a tunnel.
 In the following peasant movements, Qionghua takes an active part and she applies to join the Chinese Communist Party.

 The escaping Nan Batian reports the situation to the government and the KMT assigns a brigade to attack the Red Army in Hainan Island.
 The Red Army retreats to the mountains.
 In a battle to cover the retreat, Hong Changqing is wounded and he is captured alive.
 He refuses to surrender and accepts his death bravely.
 Having witnessed Changqing's death, Qionghua returns to the encampment and becomes the successive CCP representative.
 She organizes an operation to destroy Nan Batian's forces after the KMT brigade leaves Hainan Island.
 They successfully occupy Batian's fort again and sentence the death of Nan Batian.
 Under Wu Qionghua's leadership, the Red Detachment of Women is marching to a bright future.